 Porters on Kilimanjaro are allowed to carry 15Kg plus their own personal belongings.

-You should bring enough to cover the tips at the end of the trek.
+Its not required to bring any money on the mountain and you can give tips at the hotel at the end of the climb.
+The hotel has a lock box where you can store valuables during the climb.
 Our treks are all-inclusive.
 We cover accommodation, food, park fees, permits, and many other costs, as a means of making your adventure as stress-free and convenient as possible.
 Once you get on the mountain there are no opportunities to spend any money.

 Your guide should be able to arrange a phone call or to get a message relayed in the case of emergency.
 Don't expect any communication options although it is possible you will have cell signal in some locations.